Classes implementing methods for these S7 generics are called monads.

 The pipe operators expect a monadic object as lhs

-and a call expression
+call expression as rhs

 .
-The pipe expression is transformed into a call to
+The pipe expression is transformed into a call to the

-passed
+passed as

-to f
+additional arguments to f

 in the generic.
 For example, m %>>% f(x)

-is equivalent to fmap(m, f, x)
+equivalent to fmap(m, f, x)

 and m %>-% f(x)

-is equivalent to
+is equivalent to bind(m, f, x)

 .